IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/Non_ISTP_Mission_Attributes.md

 TIME_MIN- The date and time of the beginning of the first acquisition for the data contained in the file.

 UCD- UCD keywords as defined by the IVOA.

+Valid_Max- The NetCDF maximum valid value which is of the same type as the variable.
+Skip this for strings or double/floats that are unlimited. m

+Valid_Min- The NetCDF minimum valid value which is of the same type as the variable.
+Skip this for strings or double/floats that are unlimited. m

+Valid_Range- The NetCDF two length vector containing the minimum and maximum valid values. m